-Director of Field Experiences: Provides expertise in organizing rigorous, quality field/clinical experiences in teacher preparation programs and supports for practicums, internships, etc. in the College of Education and P-16 Integration.
-The Director of Field Experiences provides technical and administrative oversight of field-based experiences and clinical teaching, as well as supports for practicums and internships.
-The Director of Field Experiences is responsible for the evaluation of clinical teaching candidates, their approval, placement and supervision.
-The Director of Field Experiences is responsible for strategically planning quality early field placements for field-based courses.
-The Director of Field Experiences supports faculty, field supervisors, cooperating teachers and other school district personnel who work with teacher education with expertise coaching and training for success in mentoring teacher candidates.
-The Director of Field Experiences supports graduate programs with practicums and internships as needed.
-The Director of Field Experiences oversees field/clinical experience operations including but not limited to evaluation of candidates for clinical teaching, coordinating placements for early field experiences and for clinical teaching with participating school districts, planning for orientation and supervision of clinical teachers, training of cooperating teachers, and hiring and training of adjunct faculty (field supervisors) to assist in the supervision of clinical teachers.
-The Director of Field Experiences maintains strong communication lines with school districts. with the Director of the Office of Educator Preparation and Accountability, and with department chairs and associate deans.
-The Director of Field Experiences develops and implements procedures for evaluation of all components of the field/clinical teaching programs.
+Director of Field Experiences: Under the Dean's direction, provides leadership in organizing rigorous, quality field/ clinical experiences in teacher preparation programs and supports for graduate educator preparation clinical experiences in the College of Education and P-16 Integration.
+The Director of Field Experiences provides technical and administrative oversight of field-based experiences, clinical teaching, and residency, as well as supports for practicums and internships.
+The Director of Field Experiences is responsible for strategically planning quality early field experiences and placements.
+The Director of Field Experiences supports faculty, field supervisors, site supervisors, cooperating/mentor teachers, and other school district personnel who collaborate in educator preparation with training in coaching and mentoring candidates.
+The Director of Field Experiences supports graduate educator preparation programs with practicums and internships as needed.
+The Director of Field Experiences oversees field/ clinical experience operations including but not limited to evaluation of candidates for clinical teaching and residency, coordinating placements for early field experiences, clinical teaching, and residency with participating school districts, planning for orientation and supervision of clinical teachers and residents, training of cooperating/ mentor teachers, assignment and training of residency site coordinators, and hiring and training of adjunct faculty (field supervisors) to assist in the supervision of clinical teachers.
+The Director of Field Experiences provides leadership in the establishment and maintenance of strong P-16 partnerships and maintains open and consistent communication lines with school districts.
+This individual collaborates closely with the Director of Educator Preparation, and with associate deans, department chairs, and program coordinators.
+The Director of Field Experiences develops and implements procedures for evaluation of all components of the field/clinical experience programs.
+This individual supports accreditation requirements and compliance with Texas Administrative Code while contributing to maintaining a culture of continuous improvement for student success.